jaantollander/SCI-C1000/content/2016-10-28-comparison.rst

    :alt: image of comparison

-On the market there exist numerous competing methods for indoor localization, some more similar with our model than others.
-In this blog post these methods are compared technically.
+There exits numerous competing methods for indoor navigation on the market, some more similar with out model than others.
+In this blog post these method are compared technically

 WIFI Triangulation
 ------------------
-WiFi-positioning system builds on two things: the received signal strength of the device being positioned and the *fingerprint* of the WiFi router sending the signal.
-This fingerprint can be, for example, the SSID or the MAC address of the WiFi router.
-In order to get positioning data with this system, the indoor areas have to mapped with fingerprint/signal strength data matching some places and interpolating the data between the measured locations.
+WiFi-positioning systems are built on two things: the received **signal strength** of the device being positioned and the **fingerprint** of the WiFi router sending the signal.
+This fingerprint can be, for example, the SSID [#]_ or the MAC address [#]_ of the WiFi router.
+In order to get positioning data with this system, the indoor areas have to be mapped with fingerprint/signal strength data matching some places and interpolating the data between the measured locations.
 Thus the accuracy of this method is dependent on the stability of the signal strength and the number of fingerprint/signal strength pairs.

 The strengths of this positioning method include the fact that it relies on existing infrastructure: WiFi can be nowadays found in almost any building.
 This method also ensures that the device making the location query can be connected to the database enabling the positioning, as without WiFi there is no positioning system at all.
 This positioning system can also be used in Internet of Things objects as most of them connect to the internet wirelessly anyway.

 As for weaknesses, the system needs WiFi to function, and in a world of near ubiquitous mobile networks (at least in Finland), the lack of WiFi in order to get positioning data is not that big of a problem.
 The accuracy of some systems is also of question, although some very accurate systems have been developed, such as the award winning `Anyplace`_, which claims accuracy of less than 2 m.
 The initial layout of the building has to be created externally before the system can be deployed and as everyone surely knows, WiFi signals are sometimes finicky especially in rooms with thick walls.

+.. [#] Service set identifier (SSID)
+.. [#] A media access control address (MAC adress)

 Bluetooth Beacons
 -----------------